-Shorts, Features, and Everything In-Between: Each year we screen around 40 feature-length projects and 25 short-form works.
-We are very open to films whose running times do not conform to traditional distinctions of “feature” and “short.”
+Shorts, Features, and Everything In Between: Each year we screen around 40 feature-length projects and 25 short-form works.
+We are very open to mid-length films and series.

 Filmmaker Attendance: Be advised that we require filmmaker attendance for feature-length selections, for which we provide airfare and hospitality and an appearance stipend from our Pay the Artists!
 Fund.

 We charge a submission fee.
-As rewarding as the screening process often is for our team, it it nonetheless requires significant time and expense to undertake.
-Your submission fee makes it possible for us to fully consider every film, and pays for the process outlined below.:
+The timetables and rates are outlined above.
+As rewarding as the screening process often is for our team, it nonetheless requires significant time and expense to undertake.
+Your submission fee makes it possible for us to fully consider every film, and pays for the process outlined below.

--Training for screening committee members.
-Our programmers and screening committee members are a tight-knit unit, meeting one-on-one to discuss how the process is going, as well as on a weekly basis in the True/False office to watch and discuss films together, how to watch rough cuts, etc.
+- Recruitment and training for screening committee members.
+Our programmers and screening committee members are a tight-knit unit, meeting regularly to discuss the art of filmmaking as well as host in-depth discussions on film submissions, programming philosophy, and how to best ensure equity throughout our selection process.

 - A member of the screening committee watches your film in full and evaluates the work in a written review that is then read and evaluated by a member of the programming staff for further inquiry.